openebs-archive/openebs-docs/docs/ugcstor.md

    From above output, new replica of the cStor volume is created and `STATUS` is showing as `Offline`.

-10. Update `Desired Replication Factor` in cStor volume with the updated replica count.
+10. Update `Desired Replication Factor` in cStor volume with new replica count.
 This can be updated by editing corresponding cStor volume CR YAML.

     ```
     kubectl edit cstorvolume pvc-3f86fcdf-02f6-11ea-b0f6-42010a8000f8 -n openebs